alesandroLang/docker-django/README.md

 It has a volume defined to generate static resources at `/var/www/static`.
 The volume `/usr/django/app` can be used for live reload during development.

-The environment variable `GUNICORN_RELOAD` can be set to `true` to active live reload if a source file does change.
-For running gunicorn the linux user `django` will be used.

-If the following environment variables are set to `true` the corresponding django command will be executing on container start:
-- `DJANGO_MIGRATE`
-- `DJANGO_COLLECTSTATIC`
-- `DJANGO_COMPRESS`
+To execute django management commands like for example `collectstatic` the environment variable `DJANGO_MANAGEMENT_ON_START` can be set to a semicolon separated list of commands (e.g. `migrate --noinput;collectstatic --noinput`).
+These commands will be executed in the specified order before django will be started.
+This docker image can also be used to execute certain management commands without starting django afterwards.
+This is useful if you are running multiple django containers and want to schedule a job only once.
+Therefore use the environment variable `DJANGO_MANAGEMENT_JOB`.

+*The environment variables `DJANGO_MIGRATE`, `DJANGO_COLLECTSTATIC` and `DJANGO_COMPRESS` are deprecated, please migrate to `DJANGO_MANAGEMENT_ON_START`.*

 # How to use this image